-Ceritinib was recently approved by the FDA for patients with ALK-positive metastatic NSCLC who have progressed on or are intolerant to crizotinib.
-The approval is based on a recent expanded phase 1 study showing overall response rates of 56% to ceritinib in patients who had previously received crizotinib.217 Some patients with CNS lesions responded to ceritinib.
+Ceritinib is approved by the FDA for patients with ALK-positive metastatic NSCLC who have progressed on or are intolerant to crizotinib.
+The approval is based on an expanded phase 1 study (ASCEND-1) showing overall response rates of 56% to ceritinib in patients (92/163) who had previously received crizotinib; the median duration of response was 8.3 months (6.8-9.7).
+Common grade 3 to 4 adverse events included increased alanine aminotransferase (73 [30%] patients) and increased aspartate aminotransferase (25 [10%]).617 Some patients with CNS lesions responded to ceritinib.
 Based on the study and the FDA approval, the NCCN Panel recommends ceritinib as subsequent therapy for patients with ALK-positive NSCLC who have progressed after crizotinib; patients who do not tolerant crizotinib may be switched to ceritinib or alectinib.
+A recent phase 2 trial (ASCEND-2) assessed ceritinib in patients who had previously received at least 2 or more treatments, had progressed on crizotinib, and had brain metastases.
+The overall response rate was 38%; the duration of response was 9.7 months (95% CI, 7.1-11.1 months).
+The intracranial overall response rate was 45.0% (95% CI, 23.1%-68.5%).